raghavvs/raghavvs.github.io/_posts/2025-12-31-20-months-of-working-my-first-job.md

 		- continuously cutting at about 40 nm using ultramicrotome
 		- common issues
 			- *might take a while to note them all*
+  - collection
+		- *automatic*
+		- loop-assisted pickup and dropoff of the section
+		- 3 linear axis robot